m0ru/bak/02a_state_of_the_art.md

 ![The redux-architecture](./figures/redux.svg){#fig:redux}

 The developers/designers of Redux list the object-oriented Flux- (see above) and functional Elm-architecture (see below) as prior art^[<http://redux.js.org/docs/introduction/PriorArt.html>].
 It mainly differs from Flux in eschewing the set of stateful stores, for the Elm-like solution of having a single object as app-state, that a single reducer-function `(state, action) => state'` gets applied to for every new action, thus updating the state (see [@fig:redux]).
 As such there's also formally no need for a dispatcher, as there's only a single function that's updating the state.
-Seperation of concerns -- that Flux achieves with its larger number of stores -- can be achieved in Redux by having the reducer function call other functions, e.g. one per subobject/-tree of the state.
+Separation of concerns -- that Flux achieves with its larger number of stores -- can be achieved in Redux by having the reducer function call other functions, e.g. one per subobject/-tree of the state.

 As the simplest implementation of this architecture consists of only a single function and a component that feeds actions into it, the learning curve is relatively shallow compared to Flux and almost flat compared to Angular's MVC.